-The "Googie"; of which there are five known examples [two on Béchervaise Island, two on Macquarie Island located at Waterfall Bay and Brother's Point and one on Hop Island] is often reported as being a "modified Futuro" and indeed for a long time I did the same but at some point I began to doubt that and started to dig a little deeper into the history of the "Googie".
+The "Googie"; of which there are five known examples (two on Béchervaise Island, two on Macquarie Island located at Waterfall Bay and Brother's Point and one on Hop Island) is often reported as being a "modified Futuro" and indeed for a long time we did the same on these pages but at some point we began to doubt that and started to dig a little deeper into the design and history of the "Googie".

-What did I find and is the "Googie" a "modified Futuro"?
-The short answer is that I do not believe that it is.
+What did we find and is the "Googie" really a "modified Futuro"?
+The short answer is that we do not believe that it is.
 Why; read on!

 Is A "Googie" The Right Size?

 We know that the Futuro House is approximately 8 meters or 25 feet in diameter.
 Contrast that to a "Googie" which is only around 50% of that with a diameter more like 4+ meters or 13 feet.
-Check out the screenshots from Google earth below which show [from left to right] one of the two "Googies" on Béchervaise Island, the "Googie" at Waterfall Bay on Macquarie Island and the Futuro in Royse City, TX.
+Check out the screenshots from Google earth below which show one of the two "Googies" on Béchervaise Island, the "Googie" at Waterfall Bay on Macquarie Island and the Futuro in Royse City, TX respectively.
 Google Earth's measuring tool is by no means an exact tool but it does provide a good approximation of distance and clearly the difference between the "Googies" and the Futuro is significant.

-I know we all have different opinions; my opinion is this - a size difference of this magnitude does not suggest modification, that would be a different window layout, an alternative floor plan or something along those lines but what we have here is a difference such that there is no way the units could have been constructed using anything like the same basic molds and processes used for the Futuro.
-To me that strongly suggests that while it is possible the design and construction of the "Googie" involved some Futuro inspiration it was definitely not a "modified" Futuro.
+We all have different opinions; our opinion is this - a size difference of this magnitude does not suggest modification, that would be a different window layout, an alternative floor plan or something along those lines but what we have here is a difference such that there is no way the units could have been constructed using anything like the same basic molds and processes used for the Futuro.
+To us that strongly suggests that while it is possible the design and construction of the "Googie" involved some Futuro inspiration it was definitely not a "modified" Futuro.

 What About The Door?

 The doorway installed in a Futuro is often described as resembling the hatch/door to an aircraft and that is quite an accurate analogy.
-While many larger aircraft have a door and separate steps others have a design exactly like the Futuro where the door and steps are integrated and hinged at the bottom; take a look at the two photos on the left - first the Futuro [in this case one of lwsdm's excellent set of photos of Futuro 001 in Espoo] and to the left of that a photo from The Gadsden Times illustrating this type of aircraft doorway; the similarity is evident.
-Contrast these with the photo on the right of the Waterfall Bay "Googie" [photo © Australian Antarctic Division, Commonwealth of Australia] which shows a more conventional door and completely separate steps [which are not even a part of the "Googie" let alone "modified"].
-The difference is clear and again in my mind far too significant to be the result of a "modification" and much more likely to be simply because they are from two different designs.
+While many larger aircraft have a door and separate steps others have a design exactly like the Futuro where the door and steps are integrated and hinged at the bottom; take a look at the first two photos below - first the Futuro (in this case one of lwsdm's excellent set of photos of Futuro 001 in Espoo) and second a photo from The Gadsden Times illustrating this type of aircraft doorway; the similarity is evident.

 What About The Placement Of The Windows & The Seams Between Panels?